Whoaa512/starred/README.md

 ## C++

+- [andreasfertig/cppinsights](https://github.com/andreasfertig/cppinsights) - C++ Insights - See your source code with the eyes of a compiler
+- [systemd/node-sd-notify](https://github.com/systemd/node-sd-notify) - wrapper around sd_notify for using systemd as a node process manager
 - [dail8859/NotepadNext](https://github.com/dail8859/NotepadNext) - A cross-platform, reimplementation of Notepad++
 - [google/bloaty](https://github.com/google/bloaty) - Bloaty: a size profiler for binaries
 - [Stellarium/stellarium](https://github.com/Stellarium/stellarium) - Stellarium is a free GPL software which renders realistic skies in real time with OpenGL.
 It is available for Linux/Unix, Windows and macOS.
 With Stellarium, you really see what you can see with your